MultiPoolMiner/MultiPoolMiner/README.md

+MULTIPOOLMINER API

+## MultiPoolMiner allows basic monitoring through its built in API.

+API data is available at http://localhost:3999/<resource>

+For a list of supported API commands open APIDocs.html with your web browser.

 ## KNOWN ISSUES

 There are known issues with the following miners not submitting shares or show higher hashrate than what they actually do: